Submitty/submitty.github.io/_docs/instructor/batch_regrade_submissions.md

    details of the interactive queue, thus only the status of the batch queue is presented._

-   It is often helpful to combine these two commands:
+   It is often helpful to combine these two commands, e.g.:

    ```
    /usr/local/submitty/bin/regrade.py /var/local/submitty/courses/f16/csci1200/submissions/hw02 && /usr/local/submitty/bin/grading_done.py